The Wolverine tracking project is a volunteer powered community science project.

 |

-The target species of the Wolverine Tracking Project (WTP) are four species of special concern in Oregon: wolverine, Sierra Nevada red fox, gray wolf, and Pacific marten.
+The target species of the Wolverine Tracking Project are four species of special concern in Oregon: wolverine, Sierra Nevada red fox, gray wolf, and Pacific marten.
 Each of these species are listed as Oregon Conservation Strategy Species, which are Oregon’s species of greatest conservation need.
-Scientists require accurate data to fully understand their needs.

 |

-WTP surveys produces information that fills data gaps identified by Oregon Department of Fish and Wildlife for each species.
-By collecting this data and making it available to researchers, we improve the knowledge-base that management decisions are made upon, which in turn improves the chances that viable populations of these rare animals, and the ecosystems they depend on, can be maintained.
+Researchers and land managers need accurate data to fully understand the needs of these species.
+The Wolverine Tracking Project provides information that helps fill data gaps identified by Oregon's Conservation Strategy.
+By collecting data and making it available, we improve the knowledge-base that management decisions are made upon, which in turn improves the chances that viable populations of these rare animals, and the ecosystems they depend on, can be maintained.

 |